 5. Biodegradable: Tile is biodegradable, other flooring finishes such as LVT are not due to the product used in its manufacture (eg: PVC).

 6. Shrinkage: LVT has many documented issues with shrinkage.
-In any areas where there is sunlight, the installation needs to be done using an Epoxy glue plus the substrate has to be tested for moisture prior to installation.
+In any area where there is sunlight, the installation needs to be done using an Epoxy glue plus the substrate has to be tested for moisture prior to installation.
 Humidity also has to be within certain limits.
-These are Issues which has resulted in specifiers, Group Housing customers and soft flooring resellers now reluctant to recommend this product.
+These are Issues which has resulted in specifiers, Group Housing customers, and soft flooring resellers now reluctant to recommend this product.

 7. Humidity: Many engineered flooring products are susceptible to moisture with humidity being a major problem.
 So for areas such as Auckland and Northland, vinyl is not always ideal.

 8. Moisture: Tile is the best option for wet areas like bathrooms.
 Front entrance ways and kitchens often get wet also so products that do not swell and shrink when exposed to moisture should be chosen for these areas.